LottieFiles/relottie/README.md

     — plugin to take a syntax tree (last) and turn it into Lottie as output
 *   [`relottie-cli`][relottie-cli]
     — Command line interface to inspect and change Lottie files with relottie
+* [`relottie-extract-features`][relottie-extract-features]
+    — plugin to extract Lottie features from the document and store them in vfile

 ## When should I use this?